This page describes how you can use A/B experiments to understand how Retail is impacting your business.

 If you include an attribution token with your user events, make sure it is set up correctly.
 See the documentation for Attribution tokens.

-Make sure that the serving configuration you provide when you request recommendations or search results matches your intention for that recommendation or search result, and the location where you display the results.
+Make sure that the serving config you provide when you request recommendations or search results matches your intention for that recommendation or search result, and the location where you display the results.

-When you use Recommendations AI, the serving configuration affects how models are trained and therefore what products are recommended.
+When you use Recommendations AI, the serving config affects how models are trained and therefore what products are recommended.
 Learn more.

 If you are comparing an existing solution with the Retail API, keep the experience of the control group strictly segregated from the experience of the experimental group.